 Proper footwear can make or break your river rafting experience.
-Unfortunately the same footwear is not ideal for everyone and every whitewater trip.
+Quality rafting shoes and sandals dry quickly, secure well to your foot and provide traction in a variety of conditions.
+Unfortunately the same footwear is not ideal for everyone and every white water trip.
 Some trips need footwear that is primarily suited for swimming, others need it to be better for walking on rocks.
-This article breaks down the advantages and disadvantages of the most common and best shoes and sandals for rafting.
-We also discuss which shoes/sandals are better for specific types of whitewater rafting trips.

 Rafting Shoe Options